MiraldiLab/maxATAC/docs/readme/benchmark.md

 ### `--round_predictions`

-This flag will set the precision of the predictions signal track.
+This flag will set the precision of the prediction signal track.
 Provide an integer that represents the number of floats before rounding.
 Currently, the predictions go from `0 - .0000000001`.
 Default: `9` is the limit of precision from TensorFlow.

-### `--output_directory`
+### `-o, --output_directory`

 The output directory to write the results to.
-Default: `./prediction_results`
+Default: `./prediction_results`.

 ### `--blacklist_bw`

-The path to the blacklist bigwig signal track of regions that should be excluded.
-Default: `hg38_maxatac_blacklist.bed` which contains regions that are specific to ATAC-seq.
+The path to the blacklist bigWig signal track of regions that should be excluded.
+Default: `hg38_maxatac_blacklist.bed`, which contains regions that are specific to ATAC-seq.

 ### `--loglevel`

 This argument is used to set the logging level.
 Currently, the only working logging level is `ERROR`.

+### `-skip_plot`

+If set, this argument prevents plotting of the associated precision-recall curve.